-Are Palisades Collections collection accounts showing up on your credit report?
+Is Palisades Collection showing up on your credit report?

-If you have collection accounts from Palisades Collections, double-check to be sure that these are the only collection accounts that you have.
-Often, third-party debt collectors will buy and sell debt from one another, so you may have the same debt listed more than once under different debt collectors.
+If you have collections, double-check to be sure that these are the only collections that you have.
+Often, third-party debt buyers will buy and sell debt from one another, so you may have the same debt listed more than once under different debt collectors.

-If that is the case, you need to request debt validation and proof that Palisades is the one who currently holds the debt, as debt collectors may try to collect on the same debt more than once, even if you don’t actually owe your creditors anything.
+If that is the case, you need to request debt validation and proof that they are the one who currently holds the debt, as they may try to collect on the same debt more than once, even if you don’t actually owe your creditors anything.

 This is particularly true when the debt is past the statute of limitations (also called time-barred debt) but still within the reporting limit.
-When this occurs, debt collectors can’t legally sue you to obtain payment, but the debt can still be listed on your credit reports – which means it’s still damaging your ability to get the credit you deserve.
+When this occurs, debt collectors can’t legally sue you to obtain payment.
+However, the debt can still be listed on your credit reports – which means it’s still damaging your ability to get the credit you deserve.

-First, don’t trust Palisades Collections to have done their due diligence when it comes to verifying your debt.
-In the past few years, there have been multiple lawsuits charging Palisades Collections with violations of the Fair Debt Collection Practices Act (FDCPA).
+First, don’t trust them to have done their due diligence when it comes to verifying your debt.
+In the past few years, there have been multiple lawsuits charging them with violations of the Fair Debt Collection Practices Act (FDCPA).

 These violations include suing people and not properly serving the papers necessary, as well as continuing to pursue debt collection from people who did not owe any money at all.

 A judgment on your credit report is also very damaging to your credit.
-Palisades has obtained default judgments totaling millions of dollars from people who never even knew they were being sued.
+They have obtained default judgments totaling millions of dollars from people who never even knew they were being sued.

-Considering their less-than-stellar business practices, be very careful about dealing with this company to resolve collection accounts in your favor.
+Considering their less-than-stellar business practices, be very careful about dealing with this company to resolve matters in your favor.

-What should I do if Palisades Collections is contacting me?
+What should I do if Palisades is contacting me?

-Because it has been well-documented that this company is willing to take people to court over any kind of debt, it’s important not to ignore any contact from Palisades Collections.
+Because it has been well-documented that this company is willing to take people to court over any kind of debt, it’s important not to ignore any contact from them.
 Instead of talking on the phone, we strongly recommend handling everything in writing in order to establish a paper trail.

 Here are the steps we recommend you take:

-- Request debt validation – oftentimes, Palisades Collections has poor or incomplete records, and you may be able to stop further harassment just by asserting your rights.
+- Request debt validation – oftentimes, they have poor or incomplete records, and you may be able to stop further harassment just by asserting your rights.

 - Get it all in writing – immediately request that they cease contact over the phone and instead contact you in writing.
 Then mail a written request stating the same.
 Use delivery confirmation so that you can prove when they got the letter.

-- Check your credit reports – you may find one or more duplicate collection accounts that you will need to dispute.
+- Check your credit reports – you may find one or more duplicate items that you will need to dispute.

-- Double-check to be sure that the dates on any Palisades Collection accounts are accurate.
+- Double-check to be sure that the dates on any items listed are accurate.
 If your debts are past the credit reporting limit, they must be removed from your credit file.
 If they are past the statute of limitations, Palisades cannot legally sue you to recover the debt.

-- If you’ve done all these things and the collection account remains on your credit report, it may be time to negotiate a pay for deletion or some other agreement that will improve your credit scores.
+- If you’ve done all these things and the collection account remains on your credit, it may be time to negotiate a pay for delete or some other agreement that will improve your credit scores.

-- Never attempt to negotiate with Palisades Collections on your own.
+- Never attempt to negotiate with them on your own.
 Get the advice of a competent attorney or credit repair specialist.

-We recommend only contacting Palisades Collections through the mail.
+We recommend only contacting them through the mail.
 This makes sure that you have a record of all communications to protect yourself.
-Their mailing address is:

 210 Sylvan Avenue #1